spatialvesselanalysis/webdata/svasite/content/_index.md

      Once you have your images, it’s crucial that they are in the right format for compatibility with the analysis pipeline.
 The most commonly used image formats for this type of work are .tiff (higher quality, slower processing) and .jpg (lower quality, faster processing).

 ### 2. **Segment Vessels and Extract Features in Python**
 This is where the true transformation — or as some may say, magic — happens.
 With the images at hand, you can perform vessel segmentation and feature extraction using Python.
-Simply run the `Segmentation.py` script as follows.
+Simply run the `Segmentation.py` (script downloadable from the user slrenne's erivessel repository) script as follows.

 In the prelinimary setup, upload necessary libraries.
 ```python